 Licensure in good standing to practice in the state in which applicant is to be employed.

-The ability to delegate responsibility and achieve results with hospital team members.
+Delegates tasks and achieves results with hospital team members.

 Leads employees by coaching, correcting, developing, and motivating them to achieve success.